Ensembl/plant-scripts/demo_user_scripts/README.md

 exampleAPI.pl:## A3) Get soft masked sequences from Arabidopsis thaliana exampleAPI.pl:## A4) Get BED file with repeats in chr4 exampleAPI.pl:## A5) Find the DEAR3 gene
+exampleAPI.pl:## A6) Get its canonical sequence
-exampleAPI.pl:## A6) Find all orthologues among rosids exampleAPI.pl:## A7) Get markers mapped on chr1D of bread wheat
+exampleAPI.pl:## A7) Find all orthologues among rosids exampleAPI.pl:## A8) Get markers mapped on chr1D of bread wheat

 exampleBiomart.R:## B1) Check plant marts and select dataset exampleBiomart.R:## B2) Check available filters and attributes